OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 You might notice that a file like `/configuration-db-configmap.yaml` gets referenced twice.
 It's not neat, but the deployment works anyway (unless it includes jobs, the second deployment typically won't have any effect).

 There is also nothing wrong with using the same files multiple times in different steps.
-You can consider the file templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.
+You can consider the files as templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.

 You can also use [structured configuration variables](https://octopus.com/blog/structured-variables-raw-kubernetes-yaml) if you don't want to change your YAML files, so you can still use them for deployments outside of Octopus.